 ￥1000 climbing fee to put toward maintenance efforts.
 There has been talk of making payment mandatory but no such plans have been finalized.

 Do I need to stay at a mountain hut when I climb Mt.
 Fuji?

-No. It is not mandatory for climbers to stay overnight at a mountain hut.
-Many find, however, that breaking the climb into two phases and staying overnight is a welcome reprieve and provides a much needed opportunity to rest and reboot.
+No, it is not mandatory for climbers to stay overnight at a mountain hut but many find, however, that breaking the climb into two phases and staying overnight is a welcome reprieve and provides a much needed opportunity to rest and reboot.
 For examples of climbing plans click

 For those who do not utilize the huts as a form of accommodation, mountain huts along the Yoshida trail may still serve as rest areas where climbers can purchase food and drinks, get their climbing stick branded, and use restroom facilities (for a fee).